 Before taking medicinal cannabis, tell your doctor and pharmacist about all prescription and

 over-the-counter medications and supplements you take or plan to take.

 Tell your doctor immediately if you become severely ill and have some or all of these symptoms:

-Experience seizures or convulsions
+experience seizures or convulsions.

-Common immediate effects of medicinal cannabis:
+Common, immediate side effects of taking medicinal cannabis include:

 - loss of inhibition